ip-tools/patzilla/README.rst

 License
 =======
-This software is copyright © 2013-2017 The PatZilla Authors.
+This software is copyright © 2013-2017 The PatZilla authors.
 All rights reserved.

 It is and will always be **free and open source software**.